Makati: Culture and sports

-Makati is home to a number of fine art museums, colonial-era churches and recreation areas.
-Along the south-eastern border of Makati beyond Forbes Park are the Manila Golf Club and the Manila Polo Club.
+Makati is home to a number of fine art museums, colonial-era churches, and recreation areas.
+Along the south-eastern border of Makati in Forbes Park are the Manila Golf Club and the Manila Polo Club.
 The Manila Golf Club features an 18-hole golf course.
 The Manila Polo Club counts among its polo enthusiasts some of the country's wealthiest people.
 The Makati Sports Club in Salcedo Village is another popular place for sports.
 The Makati Coliseum is another famous sports landmark in the city, where some of the biggest sports gatherings are held.
+The city has also hosted some venues of the 1981, 2005 and 2019 Southeast Asian Games.

+The city's only professional sports team was the Makati OKBet Kings, which joined the Maharlika Pilipinas Basketball League in its second season.

-The University of Makati Stadium was the home venue of Philippines Football League club Kaya F.C.–Iloilo, prior to their move to Iloilo City.
-In the northwest, Circuit Makati Blue Pitch is a multi-use stadium, used not just for football games but since 2017 serves as the primary hub of the Philippine-American Football League.
+In the northwest, the Blue Pitch at Circuit Makati is a multi-use stadium, used not just for football games but since 2017 serves as the primary hub of the Philippine-American Football League.
+The site of Circuit Makati was also previously occupied by the Santa Ana Park, a racetrack whose operations were transferred to Naic, Cavite, in 2009.
+The University of Makati Stadium, now part of Taguig, was the home venue of Philippines Football League club Kaya F.C.–Makati until the team's move to Iloilo City.

 The Ayala Museum is a private fine arts and history museum housing various exhibitions such as the "Gold of Ancestors," an exhibition of more than one thousand golden pre-Hispanic artifacts.
 Other popular museums also in Makati also include the Yuchengco Museum and the Museo ng Makati.

-Makati has several Spanish-era churches, such as the Our Lady of Guadalupe and the Nuestra Señora de Gracia Church (Our Lady of Grace) in the old town.
+Makati has several Spanish-era churches, such as the Saints Peter and Paul Parish, Our Lady of Guadalupe Parish, and the Nuestra Señora de Gracia Church (Our Lady of Grace) in the old town.
 At the Greenbelt Park stands the modern domed Sto.
 Niño de Paz Greenbelt Chapel.
-Between Forbes Park and Dasmariñas Village is the Santuario de San Antonio, a popular church for weddings in the Makati area.
+Located in Forbes Park is the Santuario de San Antonio, a popular church for weddings in the Makati area.
 The National Shrine of the Sacred Heart is located in San Antonio Village.
 Makati also houses the country's only Jewish synagogue, Beth Yaacov.

 There is a red-light district around Padre Burgos Street in Barangay Poblacion.

-Future development

-Ayala Land and the Makati Tourism Foundation launched a year-long campaign titled "Make It Happen, Make it Makati" to increase Makati's visibility as an arts and culture destination.
-The campaign is part of Ayala's ongoing US$1.5 billion redevelopment masterplan for Makati, which began in 2011 and divides the city into six distinct hubs for business, lifestyle, entertainment and transport.

 Transportation

+Roads

-Major roads in Metro Manila surround Makati, such as Epifanio de los Santos Avenue (EDSA), located in the southwestern part of the city, the South Luzon Expressway (SLEX), which intersect EDSA at the Magallanes Interchange, the Skyway which is built on top of SLEX and Osmeña Highway, and Carlos P. Garcia Avenue (C-5) which traverses the eastern portion of Makati.
+Major roads in Metro Manila surround Makati, such as Epifanio de los Santos Avenue (EDSA), located in the southwestern part of the city, the Osmeña Highway and South Luzon Expressway (SLEX), collectively known as South Superhighway (SSH), and the Skyway, which is built on top of both roads.